argoproj/argo-workflows/examples/README.md

 ```

 !!! note
     If the parameter value contains quotes, it may invalidate the govaluate expression.
-To handle parameters with quote,
+To handle parameters with
-    embed an [expr](https://github.com/antonmedv/expr) expression in the conditional.
+    quotes, embed an [expr](https://github.com/antonmedv/expr) expression in the conditional.
 For example:

     ```yaml
     when: "{{=inputs.parameters['may-contain-quotes'] == 'example'}}"